Colorado Highways:

 Operated by the City of Colorado Springs

 The Pikes Peak Toll Road is a 19-mile roadway that starts at US 24 in Cascade west of Colorado Springs, climbing to the top at 14,110 feet.
-It is combination paved and gravel.
+As of summer 2012 it has been paved the entire way to the summit.
 The U.S. Forest Service owns the land that the roadway is on (it's inside the Pike National Forest), but leases it to the City of Colorado Springs for operation.
-The toll is $10 per person and $5 per child, up to a total $35 per car, and helps pay for maintenance; the toll brought in $2.5M in 1997.

 Related Sites: